 - The Muppet Movie (1979) as Himself/Charlie McCarthy

 - Country Mouse: Mortimer Snerd, whose hayseed clothes, buck teeth, and simple-mindedness contrasted with Charlie McCarthy's formal attire and lively wit.

 - Deadpan Snarker: Charlie McCarthy

-- Self-Deprecation: Bergen knew very well that he was not the best ventriloquist around and his Charlie McCarthy often jabbed that he could see Edgar's lips moving.
+- Self-Deprecation: Bergen knew very well that he was not the most skilled ventriloquist around, and his Charlie McCarthy often jabbed that he could see Edgar's lips moving.

-- Charlie McCarthy can be seen in a lot of classic 1930s and 1940s animated cartoons.
+- Charlie McCarthy, or expies of him, can be seen in a lot of classic 1930s and '40s animated cartoons.

-- The voice and appearance of Looney Tunes character Beaky Buzzard was based on Mortimer Snerd.
+- The voice and appearance of Looney Tunes character Beaky Buzzard (and, to a lesser extent, Cecil Turtle) was based on Mortimer Snerd.

 - Straight Man and Wise Guy: Edgar and Charlie, respectively.